 Figure 3.
-Response of northern (black) and southern (blue) populations of Q. pyrenaica forests to drought in terms of resistance, recovery and resilience of greenness (EVI; a) and tree growth (BAI; b) for the years 2005 and 2012.
+Response of northern (black) and southern (blue) populations of Q. pyrenaica forests to drought in terms of resistance, recovery and resilience of greenness (EVI; a) and tree radial growth (BAI; b) for the years 2005 and 2012.
 Different letters above bars indicate significant post hoc differences between groups (see material and methods).

 Figure 4